swayedev/fcrypt/README.md

 - Encrypt large data and files in chunks.
 - Key rotation and re-encryption support.
 - Extensible key management with an interface for different key types.
-- Hashing functions using SHA3-256.
+- Hashing functions using SHA3-256 and BLAKE2b.

 ## Installation